legendreddragon/legendreddragon.github.io/lord/levels/level12.md

 | 15,000 | 2,000 | Scorching Flame | The earth shakes as the mighty beast falls. |
 {: .redradgontable }

-## Equipment

-Level 12 is survivable with a Wan's Weapon and Full Body Armour.
-You will need to pick how you fight however.

-Kal Torak, Humongous Black Wyre and The Wizard of Darkness are all killable.

-Black Unicorn and Mutated Black Widow are killable with Thieving Skills or Death Knight Skills.

-The Mighty Shadow and Black Warlock are generally not worth the effort, as their Gold yield is low.

-Cyclops Warrior is not to be attacked unless you have a Blood Sword.

-Corinthian Giant should never be fought in a competitve game.

 ## Gold Winnings and Costs

 | Event               | $                   |